akors/nuke-ms/README.en.txt

 2) Installation

 For the compiled win32 version, download the archive from the link above and uncompress it.
 The binaries can be found in the "bin" directory of the project tree and are called "nuke-ms-client.exe", "nuke-ms-serv.exe".
-Some dll's are required to run nuke-ms, you can find them in the bin/ directory.
-Make sure these dll-files resides in the same directory as the exe-files.
+Some DLL's are required to run nuke-ms, you can find them in the bin/ directory.
+Make sure these DLL-files resides in the same directory as the exe-files.

 For the source code version, the short instructions for compiling the application under unixlike system are as follows:
     - Install CMake >= 2.6, wxWidgets >= 2.8 and Boost >= 1.39
-    - Change into a directory where you want to build nuke-ms, run cmake on the project tree and finally run make:
+    - Change into a directory where you want to build nuke-ms, run CMake on the project tree and finally run make:

         $ cd nuke-ms/build
         $ cmake ..